Last Updated on June 18, 2022

 Stay On The Trail

 From time to time the teapots are cleaned up by city workers, so there is a chance that you may hit the trail before the teapots get re-populated again.
-They are removed because of breakage, creating a trashy mess, and making a safety issue to those using the trail.
+They are removed because of breakage, creating a trashy mess, and making a safety issue for those using the trail.
 Be respectful and do not touch any of the teapots and teacups.
 Just admire them.
 We lucked out with how many we found!

 Also, stay on the trail so you do not damage any sensitive plants that need to not be stomped all over so that they can thrive.
 The park is host to a rare species of orchid and wandering off the trail could cause you to unknowingly trample them in your efforts to hide or find teapots.